-Canada celebrates 150th birthday with a party, Bono and heavy security
+Canada celebrates 150th birthday with celebrities, crowds, rain

 TELEGENIC PM

-The nationwide party comes as Canada is enjoying an unusual amount of interest from the rest of the world, largely due to the election of charismatic and selfie-prone Prime Minister Justin Trudeau.
+The nationwide party comes as Canada is enjoying an unusual amount of interest from the rest of the world, largely due to the election of charismatic and selfie-prone leader Trudeau.

-Still, the planned celebrations have stirred some controversy at home, particularly among First Nations who point to Canada's history of mistreatment of indigenous people.
+Still, in the runup to the celebrations, some controversy was stirred at home, particularly among First Nations who noted Canada's history of mistreatment of indigenous people.
 Activists erected a teepee on Parliament Hill on Thursday in protest.

-"As a society, we must acknowledge and apologize for past wrongs, and chart a path forward for the next 150 years," Trudeau said in a statement ahead of the official kickoff of the celebrations.
+"As a society, we must acknowledge and apologize for past wrongs, and chart a path forward for the next 150 years," Trudeau said in a statement ahead of the official kickoff.

 Indigenous rights group Idle No More has called for a national day of action on Saturday, telling supporters to hold rallies and take to social media.